 A far better way is to give students some discussion starters to make this into a more meaningful and interesting activity.

-#24: Who Am I? / What Am I?
+#26: Who Am I? / What Am I?

-Try out this fun party game for Christmas vocabulary words like Santa Claus, Rudolf, Christmas tree, present, etc. Students have a secret word that they can’t see and they must ask their classmates yes/no questions to figure out who or what it is.
+Try out this fun party game for Christmas vocabulary words like Santa Claus, Rudolf, Christmas tree, present, etc. Students have a secret word they can’t see and must ask their classmates yes/no questions to figure out who or what it is.

-#25: Task-Based Christmas Lesson For Adults
+#28: Task-Based Christmas Lesson For Adults

 Try out task-based teaching for your next Christmas lesson.
 Have each group do some research about a popular holiday tradition, make a poster about it and then do a short presentation to the class.
 It’s interesting, engaging and a nice change of pace from the usual kind of ESL lesson.